Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 #include <sys/types.h>
 int kill(pid_t pid, int sig);
 // pid: pid of the receiving program
-// sign: the signal to send
+// sig: the signal to send
 // returns 0 on success -1 on fail
 ```